The other day, an article about Ruth Frechman appeared in my Facebook News Feed.

-3. The main reason people go to a dietician is because they are fatter than they want to be.
-If YOUR logic is that a person should look as though they're implementing their weight-loss knowledge and it works, would YOU get weight-loss advice from the man in the blue shirt?
+3. The main reason why people go to a dietician is because those people are fatter than they want to be.
+If YOUR logic is that a weight-loss advisor must look as though they're using their own weight-loss advice and it's working, would YOU get weight-loss advice from the man in the blue shirt?

 Yesterday, the following post appeared in my News Feed:-